 Small Powder Rooms

-Strictly speaking, powder rooms have only a sink and a toilet, but they afford an important measure of convenience to guests and residents alike and can also add value to a home.
+Strictly speaking, powder rooms have only a sink and a toilet, but they offer a lot of convenience for guests and residents alike, and can also add value to a home.

 In many houses, a small space such as a hall closet can readily be converted into a half-bath, or powder room.
 And when bathroom rush hour hits our family, no one misses the hall closet.
 There’s nothing like nature’s call to focus your priorities.